Can you trust the vitamins you find on the shelves?

 This is ALSO why it’s a good idea to buy vitamins from a brand that manufactures in the USA.

-While the FDA requires foreign manufacturers who sell in the US to follow cGMP guidelines, hardly any of these facilities are inspected [3].
+While the FDA requires foreign manufacturers who sell in the US to follow cGMP guidelines, it’s important to note that many of these foreign facilities rarely undergo inspections, which can potentially compromise product quality and safety [3].

 Key cGMP components include: